BSidesPDX/CTF-2024/web/500-medusurf/solution/WALKTHROUGH.md

 It's probably possible to bypass the URL filter by pointing a domain at localhost, too.
 I haven't bothered to test that method, but also didn't bother to try to block it.

+Mid-CTF update: There was an unintended solve using hexadecimal IPv4!
+I believe it works because Erlang's `inet:gethostbyname` uses the system's libc `gethostbyname` (`man 3 gethostbyname`).
+On my laptop (EndeavourOS, using glibc), this does not treat hexadecimal IPv4 addresses as IP addresses.
+On Alpine (using musl, and the base image for the `medusurf` container) `gethostbyname` _does_ resolve hexadecimal IPv4 addresses as literal addresses.
+Next time, I'll need to remember to check for system-dependent quirks in hostname resolution :)